Access and identity options for Azure Kubernetes Service (AKS)

 - The API Server is configured with the Auth WebHook Server to perform validation.

-- The authentication webhook server confirms the JSON Web Token signature is valid by checking the Azure AD public signing key.
+- The authentication webhook server confirms the JSON Web Token signature is valid by checking the Microsoft Entra public signing key.

 - The server application uses user-provided credentials to query group memberships of the logged-in user from the MS Graph API.